engin100/980/syllabus.md

 **We do not answer questions that are relevant to the whole class via email.** In order to save everyone time, we want all students to have the benefit of seeing each question and its answer, so please use Slack to ask questions.

 ### Recordings

 Lectures will be audio/video recorded and made available on canvas.
 If you do not wish to be recorded, please contact a course instructor the first week of class to discuss alternative arrangements.

+### Generative AI Policy

+ChatGPT and similar Generative AI (“GenAI”) technologies are rapidly becoming part of our professional lives.
+Learning how to use GenAI tools is important for all of us.
+But, in the case of writing and communication, you must first learn how to perform these tasks yourself and develop your own writing practice, voice, and expertise.
+As a first-year writing course, ENGR-100 helps you build the foundational writing and communication skillset you need to advance your engineering career, including clearly explaining technical content, effectively persuading readers, communicating with stakeholders, and more.
+Using Gen AI at this stage in your academic writing development is not conducive to learning, and can in fact inhibit your ability to develop this important foundational skillset.
+Honing this skillset is essential before incorporating ChatGPT and similar GenAI technologies in your academic and professional careers.

+Thus, the use of GenAI tools to produce written content in ENGR-100 is not allowed.
+This includes composing drafts, constructing sentences, creating paragraphs, revising for style, etc. Using GenAI for these tasks in ENGR-100 violates the Engineering Honor Code, and can be reported to the Honor Council for investigation as academic misconduct.

+GenAI is an advanced writing tool, and will be incorporated into your writing curriculum in upper-level courses.”

 ***